Skip to content

 Agents That Learn, Not Just Respond

 Session persistence picks up where you left off.
-Semantic memory lets agents remember() what worked and recall() it later — across sessions, across days.
+Three memory types (semantic, episodic, and procedural) let agents remember() facts, record_episode() outcomes, and learn_procedure() policies.
+A consolidation pass rolls up episodic records into durable knowledge.
 Your support agent remembers the customer’s last issue.
 Your research agent builds on yesterday’s findings.
+In ephemeral mode, memory is on by default.
+Use --resume to pick up where you left off.

 memory: